SouthGreenPlatform/genoring/README.md

    An alternative system could provide its own implementation of that wrapper script to perform similar operations.

-Q. I want to integrate a custom application to GenoRing.
-How to proceed?
+**Q. I want to integrate a custom application to GenoRing.
+How to proceed?**

-A. Start by copying the module template directory (modules/TEMPLATE), remove unnecessary files and hooks, edit and add what is needed.
+**A.** Start by copying the module template directory (modules/TEMPLATE), remove unnecessary files and hooks, edit and add what is needed.
 Then, you should be able to enable your custom module and have it integrated to GenoRing just as any regular module.

-Q. How to add Drupal extensions and themes to the Drupal instance provided by GenoRing?
-Do I need to use a local version instead?
+**Q. How to add Drupal extensions and themes to the Drupal instance provided by GenoRing?
+Do I need to use a local version instead?**

-A. You don't need to use a local version.
+**A.** You don't need to use a local version.
 You can use "composer" to manage Drupal extensions through the GenoRing shell (`genoring.pl shell`).

-Q. I would like to use my institute Single Sign On service (SSO) to log into GenoRing automatically.
-Is it possible?
+**Q. I would like to use my institute Single Sign On service (SSO) to log into GenoRing automatically.
+Is it possible?**

-A. Yes, through a Drupal extension as long as such an extension exists for your SSO system.
+**A.** Yes, through a Drupal extension as long as such an extension exists for your SSO system.
 You will have to add that extension and configure it.
+   For example, the [CAS](https://www.drupal.org/project/cas) module can be used if your institution has a CAS server.
+   Note: you can also setup Drupal as a
+   [CAS server](https://www.drupal.org/project/cas_server) but you cannot use both CAS and CAS server modules (conflicts).

+**Q. For testing, I use a non public domain name that I set up in my local /etc/hosts file.
+How can I have it handled properly with Docker containers of GenoRing?**

+**A.** Create or use the "extra_hosts.yml" file and add your host in a new line, following the format: "hostanme:IP_address".
+Ex.:

+   `my.genoring.site:192.168.0.123`

+   Then rebuild your config:

+   `perl genoring.pl setup`

 ### Trouble shooting